 - R780E high-grade zone of 14,710,000 pounds U3O8 based on 32,000 tonnes at a grade of 20.85% U3O8

 As showcased by the Triple R deposit and nearby zones discovered at PLS, mineralization at the project is characterized by being high-grade and shallow.
 In fact, the Triple R deposit is the only high-grade deposit in the entre Athabasca Basin region with substantial high-grade mineralization starting just 50m from surface.
 The deposit and additional zones, which are part of a 2.63km mineralized trend at PLS, remain open in several directions.

-The zones will be targeted for additional growth drilling in the winter 2016/17 program and have the potential to be added to an updated resource estimate planned for early 2017.
+The zones will be targeted for additional growth drilling going forward and have the potential to be added to an updated resource estimate.

 An independent Preliminary Economic Assessment (PEA) study carried out in 2015 has highlighted the potential for very strong economic analysis at PLS.
 It covers the initial Triple R deposit (R00E zone and R780E zone) and does not yet include the R840W, R600W or R1620E zones, which are part of the updated Triple R deposit.

 - Average OPEX of $16.50/lb (US$14.02/lb) U3O8 over the life of mine

 - Base case2 pre-tax Net Present Value ("NPV") of $1.81 billion, post-tax NPV of $1.02 billion (10% discount rate)